Free shipping from 29 € (Germany)

 Fig. 2: Not too dry, rotting processes in the horn wall due to WLD

 In this case, the horn of the white line and the intertubular horn of the horn wall are completely destroyed by the WLD, leaving only the hard horn tubes of the wall horn.
-So do not water or grease under any circumstances, this will make the situation worse!
-First let the farrier/hoof trimmer get to work, then only with Keralit hoof conditioner only.
+Water or Fatty substances are detrimental in any case!
+Call your farrier or hoof specialist and then apply Keralit hoof hardener.
 Keep hooves as dry as possible.

 Tips against dry hooves